Thread: Seadoo Wake 155 stalling

 Seadoo Wake 155 stalling

-My 2007 Wake 155 is stalling after running a few miles, it stalls as if the key kill switch is being pulled, instantly stalling.
-It will not start up again until I remove and re-attach key, then it starts right up and runs good for awhile again.
-Also, it acts like it wants to stall, almost stops, but then I hear the double beep as if the key is being attached and idles back up continues to run.
-I checked it by attaching key and moving wires and banging on handle bars thinking maybe a bad connection?
+My 2007 Wake 155 is stalling after running a while, maybe 30 minutes, it then stalls as if the key is being pulled, instantly stalling, sometimes I hear the single beep at the time, but not always.
+Can happen at idle or higher speed, so I don't think it is vibration or shock to a connection.
+It will not start up again/turn over until I remove and re-attach the key, then it starts right up and seems to run good only to stall again frequently.
+Also, sometimes it acts like it wants to stall, almost stops, but then I hear the double beep as if the key is being attached and it idles back up and continues to run.
+When I first attach the key, the display shows MAINTENANCE, then SENSOR with no codes.
+I checked it by attaching the key and banging on handle bars thinking maybe there is a bad connection there?
 No luck.
-Anybody know what maybe wrong?
+Any ideas on what else to check?

 Thread Information